-- Do not accept a sponsor's products simply because it is offered free of charge, as this could result in implicit commercial endorsement by the NSW Police Force of a sub-standard product and could have occupational health and safety implications - ➤ The product must not be equipment that the NSW Police Force is unable to support, such as non police standard IT and communications equipment - ➤ The product or service must not conflict with existing supply contracts maintained by the NSW Police Force or the Procurement Board.
+- Evaluate the proposed sponsorship product to ensure it is of the type and quality needed to safely meet the aim of the sponsored initiative or program - Do not accept a sponsor's products simply because it is offered free of charge, as this could result in implicit commercial endorsement by the NSW Police Force of a sub-standard product and could have occupational health and safety implications - The product must not be equipment that the NSW Police Force is unable to support, such as non police standard IT and communications equipment - The product or service must not conflict with existing supply contracts maintained by the NSW Police Force or the Procurement Board.
 Contact Strategic Procurement, Financial and Business Services, for details of existing contracts.